 Do not bind off.
 Cut yarn leaving appx -10ins.
 Pull yarn through remaining stitches and cinch the top tight.
 Weave in ends.
 Block as desired.

-Disclaimer: This page contains affiliate links.
-If you choose to make a purchase after clicking a link, I may receive a commission at no additional cost to you.
-Thank you for your support!
+This post may contain affiliate links.
+If you choose to purchase through these links, I may earn a small commission at no extra cost to you.
+Thank you for supporting my work!